camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/07-model-api/07-extension-elements.html.md

 extensionElements.getElementsQuery().filterByType(CamundaFormData.class).singleResult();
 ```

-Additionally their are some shortcuts to add new extension elements.
+Additionally, their are some shortcuts to add new extension elements.
 You can use
 the `namespaceUri` and the `elementName` to add your own extension elements.
 Or
 you can use the `class` of a known extension element type, e.g. the camunda
 extension elements.
 The extension element is added to the BPMN element and returned